Cambodia to Vietnam

 You must be in possession of a valid passport with at least 6 months validity from the date you enter the country.
 Before you travel check your passport to ensure that there is room for a visa and entry/exit stamps (at least 3 pages).

-Cambodia: One month single entry visas are required for Cambodia and can be obtained on arrival in the country.
-Visas at the airport cost US$20, please bring a recent passport photo with you.
-You can also obtain a visa in your own country prior to arrival through a Cambodian Embassy or Consulate or apply online through E-Visa.
+Cambodia: One month single entry visas are required for Cambodia.
+Visas can be applied for at the airport, please bring a recent passport photo with you.
+Visa fees, conditions and photo requirements are subject to change.
+Check with your embassy for the latest information.
+You can also obtain a visa in your own country prior to arrival through a Cambodian Embassy or Consulate.

 Vietnam: British and Thai passport holders do not need a visa if they stay in the country less than 14 days.
-For information relevant to the country for which you hold a passport, check with your local Vietnam embassy for up to date advice.
+For information relevant to the country for which you hold a passport, check with your local Vietnamese Embassy for up to date advice.
 To cross the border from Cambodia to Vietnam travellers will need a visa.
-E-visas are acceptable and can be applied for online from this website: E-Visa Vietnam.

-If you would prefer to pay an agent to get your visa, we would suggest using Travcour (UK) Ltd. They have been in the visa business for 25 years & offer our customers a £5 discount on all visas purchased.
+If you would prefer to pay an agent to get your visa, we would suggest using Travcour (UK) Ltd. They have been in the visa business for 25 years.

 Insurance and vaccinations